 If you have no qualms about not getting to see a little of the action on the stage, the next best thing to get is an obstructed or limited view of the show They might be seated behind a pillar, or even at the very end of the side, these seats are cheaper than the other regular ones.
 This is rather a win-win for the fans because you still get to enjoy the music and energy for a lesser amount of money.

 With the current advancements in technology, most ticketing services offer what we refer to as dynamic pricing, whereby ticket prices are not fixed and may change with time due to factors such as demand.
-It also means that prices usually go in the opposite direction, with the lowest prices usually being offered prior to events nearing complete sell-out.
-But occasionally some lows reoccur for a short period of time for seats that have remained unsold for a while.
+It also means that prices usually go in the opposite direction, with the lowest prices usually being offered before events near complete sell-out.
+But occasionally some lows reoccur for a short period for seats that have remained unsold for a while.
 You can even set alerts for price drops and look for better deals at the right time, such as during sales.

 When possible, do not pay a convenience fee Many merchants charge a convenience fee of up to $25 for processing credit card payments that would normally be free of charge.